alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

 Maybe calling our method with "whatever" should yield TRUE, but we might also want to test other inputs to make sure we cover every possible usecase for the method.
 In our case, looking at [the method](https://github.com/dcycle/unit-test-tutorial/blob/circle-ci/src/AutoEntityLabelManager.php#L359-L366), we can reasonably surmise that calling it with "profile2" should yield FALSE.
 Again, I'm not sure why this is; in the context of this tutorial, all I want to do is to make sure the method works as expected.

 So the answer here is to serarate the testing code from the inputs and expected outputs.
 That's where the _provider_ comes in.
-We will add arguments to the test code, and define a separate function which call our test code with different arguments.
+We will add arguments to the test code, and define a separate function which calls our test code with different arguments.
 The end results looks like this (I also like to print_r() the expected and actual output in case they differ, but this is not required):

     /**
      * Test for auto_entitylabel_entity_label_visible().